 At MSK, care doesn’t end after active treatment.
 The RLAC Program is for patients and their families who have finished treatment.
 This program has many services, including seminars, workshops, support groups, counseling on life after treatment, and help with insurance and employment issues.

 Social workers help patients, family, and friends deal with issues that are common for cancer patients.
 They provide individual counseling and support groups throughout the course of treatment, and can help you communicate with children and other family members.
-Our social workers can also help referring you to community agencies and programs, as well as financial resources if you’re eligible.
+Our social workers can also help refer you to community agencies and programs, as well as financial resources if you’re eligible.

 If you want to quit smoking, MSK has specialists who can help.
 Call for more information.

-In New York City, the MTA offers a shared ride, door-to-door service for people with disabilities who are unable to take the public bus or subway.
+In New York City, the MTA offers a shared ride, door-to-door service for people with disabilities who can’t take the public bus or subway.

 Offers a variety of information and services, including Hope Lodge, a free place for patients and caregivers to stay during cancer treatment.

-A comprehensive resource for education, tools, and events for employees with cancer.
+A resource for education, tools, and events for employees with cancer.